 - Science and science policy is not just in Washington.
 We know that, but do your neighbors?
 Speak out in your community, your local paper, and to your elected officials.
 You can be a scientist, but you are still a constituent – one knowledgeable about technical issues.
 So use your science and your constituency.
 Help educate and advocate in your state and our watchdog toolkit will help you get started.
-Here is one attack you can write to your local paper about right now.
-There will be more to come, with training and teams of people all around the country working together to fight back.

 - For many of us, we want to write and speak to raise our voices.
 But many also want to MARCH.
 Getting out in the street with big crowds of our fellow Americans is another way to stand up for science.
 Many scientists participated in the Women’s March in January.
 Others went to airports to protest the ban on immigration from majority muslim countries.
 And in April there are two marches directly calling for scientists.
 On April 22 participate in the March for Science.
 There will be training opportunities, such as how to connect with your legislators to defend science, before and after the march itself.
 And, on April 29 is the People’s Climate March.
 Why not get your steps in and do both?
 The whole week between the 22 and the 29 will be a week of action in DC with many groups from all around the country participating.